Restaurant Performance Index rose 0.3% in May

-The National Restaurant Association’s Restaurant Performance Index (RPI) remained below 100 in contraction territory in February, as dampened sales and traffic combined with a mixed outlook for sales.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.0 in February, up 0.3% from a level of 98.7 in February.
+The National Restaurant Association’s Restaurant Performance Index (RPI) remained below 100 in contraction territory in May, as restaurant operators continued to report dampened sales and traffic readings.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.1 in May, up slightly from a level of 98.8 in April.

-The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 99.7 – down 1.1% from a level of 100.8 last month.
-Restaurant operators have a mixed outlook for sales in the months ahead, and they are even less optimistic about the direction of the economy.
+The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators (same-store sales, employees, capital expenditures and business conditions), stood at 99.6 – up slightly from a level of 99.5 last month.
+Restaurant operators remain uncertain about both sales and the overall economy in the months ahead.

 Read the full RPI report.